nens/threedi-docs/source/a_howto_connection_node_storage.rst

 Storage area at channel junctions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The loss of advective force also occurs at channel junctions, because of the turbulence and still waters present at these locations.
-Adding a storage area corresponding to the size of the junction will lead to more accurate calculation of the advective forces on the flow.
+The loss of advective momentum also occurs at channel junctions, because of the turbulence and still waters present at these locations.
+Adding a storage area corresponding to the size of the junction will lead to more accurate computation of the advective losses of the flow.

 Pumping stations
 ^^^^^^^^^^^^^^^^